 Consider the following issues:

 - What care will you need?
 Think about the treatments that you might need other than routine and preventative care.
 For example, are you expecting to need any type of surgery?
 If so, you’ll want a plan that covers it with few out-of-pocket costs.
 Also, do you need vision, hearing or dental care?
 These services aren’t usually covered under Original Medicare, but some Medicare Advantage plans provide coverage.
-Medicare Advantage plans may also provide other additional benefits.
+Medicare Advantage plans may also provide other additional benefits such as gym memberships.
 Make a list of everything you want coverage for and rank it in terms of importance.

 3. Make a list of your prescriptions.

 Most prescription drug plans use a formulary, or a list of covered prescriptions.
 To avoid paying too much out of pocket, you’ll want to make sure that your prescriptions are covered.
-You’ll also want to compare the copays in different plans.
+You’ll also want to compare costs between different plans including deductibles, copays, and coinsurance.
+Each insurer has their own unique formulary, and the cost of the same drug could vary from one insurer to another.

 Make a list of all your prescriptions, including the drug name and the dosage.
 Also write down the pharmacies you like to use.
 This information will be very helpful once it’s time to compare plans.